Elaborative encoding: Age differences

 Jennifer Coane (2013) sought to determine whether difference in age can influence the effectiveness of elaborative encoding.
 She hypothesized that older adults do not normally use elaborative encoding and younger adults are constantly studying and learning new things through semantic processes, so younger people would have a much easier time recalling elaborated information.
-She also theorized that applying the study methods of young adults to older adults may have a similar effect on the participants’ ability to encode information.
+She also theorized that applying the study methods of young adults to older adults may have a similar effect on the participants' ability to encode information.

 Coane tested a young group and an older group using 44 unique word pairs.
 Coane used three different sub-categories to test both groups: Deep Processing, Study-Study, and Study-Test.
 Participants in the Study-Study group were allowed to study each of the word pairs in any way they chose for both sessions.
 The Study-Test group worked similarly except that instead of simply memorizing, they were tested during the second session.
 Elaborative encoding was truly tested on the participants in the Deep Processing group, where the participants were asked in the first session to create similarities between the word pairs.
 In the second session they were asked to create a mental image that combined the word pairs.
-The results of the experiment showed that age overall didn’t significantly affect the performance of the older group as compared to the young adults, even if the young adults did slightly better.
+The results of the experiment showed that age overall did not significantly affect the performance of the older group as compared to the young adults, even if the young adults did slightly better.

 Elaboration as form of encoding

 To test the effectiveness of elaboration as a form of encoding, Bradshaw and Anderson (1982) asked two groups of participants to memorize obscure bits of information about a famous person.
 In the first group, the participants memorized one single fact, such as "Mozart made a long journey from Munich to Paris."
 The second group was given two additional facts that were linked to the target sentence, such as "Mozart wanted to leave Munich to avoid a romantic entanglement," or "Mozart was intrigued by musical developments coming out of Paris."

 The two additional sentences served as verbal elaborations on the original target sentence and were theorized to strengthen the connections between the three facts.
-After a week, the participants underwent a cued recall test and were asked to provide the target sentence after hearing the word "Mozart."
-The study found that the group that was given the two additional sentences had a far easier time recalling the target sentence than those who weren’t given the additional facts, indicating that verbal elaborations provided additional connections to the stimulus memory that improved the ability of participants to recall the original target sentence.
+After a week, the participants underwent a cued recall test and were asked to provide the target sentence after hearing the word "Mozart".
+The study found that the group that was given the two additional sentences had a far easier time recalling the target sentence than those who were not given the additional facts, indicating that verbal elaborations provided additional connections to the stimulus memory that improved the ability of participants to recall the original target sentence.